Table of Contents

 Although Mostar is charming, it was Sarajevo I really fell for.
 For a European capital city, it’s incredibly traditional and well-preserved.
 You’d barely know it was the modern day!

-Regarding the history, there are many fantastic places and people to learn from.
+The history is another persuasive reason to visit Sarajevo, there are many fantastic places and people to learn from.
 The free walking tour is a great place to start.
 I’d also recommend staying in Apartmen Dove with a friendly local family upstairs.
 It’s a no-frills place up a steep hill but I had a great time.

 Read next: 35 things to do in Sarajevo